ovinc/filo/README.md

 About
 =====

 **filo** is a Python 3 package for file management.
-Its main purpose is to provide a `Series` class to manage series of files (e.g. series of images or series of spectra), that use a custom `File` class.
+Its main purpose is to provide a `FileSeries` class to manage series of files (e.g. series of images or series of spectra), that use a custom `File` class.
 In particular, file creation time is detected automatically and can be accessed as a *pandas* dataframe.

 The package also provides a `ResultsBase` base class to store data and metadata and save/load them into/from files.